Volvo B58: Australia

 and the State Transport Authority, Adelaide 65 rigids and 35 articulateds from April 1980.

 The chassis also found a market with Australian private operators.
 Forest Coach Lines purchased 13 between 1972 and 1984, Busways 30 between 1978 and 1981, and Grenda Corporation 18 between 1980 and 1983.
 All supplemented their fleets with second-hand purchases.

 Brazil

 In Brazil, the Volvo B58 (named the B58E and modernized with the B10M transmission and suspension) was built in Curitiba from 1979 to 1998.
 It was used for city buses, including trolleybuses, and road coaches, in cities like São Paulo, Curitiba, Porto Alegre, Campinas, Sorocaba and Belo Horizonte.
 Also, in 1992, B58E was Brazil's first bi-articulated chassis, and the first 33 operated in Curitiba as Express Line Buses.

 New Zealand

 Between 1981 and November 2009, 68 Volvo B58 trolleybuses operated in Wellington.
 Originally purchased by Wellington City Transport, their final operator was GO Wellington.

 Between 1980 and 1991, New Plymouth City Council's bus fleet also operated 4 vehicles featuring Hess bodywork built under licence in New Zealand.

-Sweeden
+Sweden

 In 1978, the Greater Stockholm Transport Authority ordered 250 B58s.